qaswarno/Automation_Practice/README.md

 <b>Further improvement scope</b>

 * We can implement parallel execution by using Thread Local concept
-* Execution through soucelab can be integrated in this Framework
+* Execution through Sauce labs can be integrated in this Framework